 0.2cm

+\deln{\newok{The approach of this paper is currently being applied by the first and third authors, joined by Utpal Manna, to study the LDP of stochastic ferromagnetic wires, i.e., solutions of 1D stochastic Landau-Lifshitz equations; see \cite{Brz+Manna+Zhai_2018}.
+In other direction, the first and third authors, together with Martin Ondrej\'at, are preparing a publication about the LDP for stochastic PDEs driven by infinite-dimensional L\'evy processes; see \cite{Brz+Ondrejat+Zhai_2018}.} 0.2cm}

-The organization of this paper is as follows.
-In Section 2, applying cut-off and the Banach Fixed Point Theorem, we will establish the existence and uniqueness of strong (in probabilistic sense and PDE sense respectively) solutions for the 2-D stochastic Navier-Stokes equations with L\'evy noise, under the Lipschitz and linear growth assumptions, see Theorem \ref{thm-initial data in H} and Theorem \ref{thm-initial data in V}.
-The entire Sections 3 and 4 are devoted to establishing the large deviation principle for the strong solutions in PDE sense of the stochastic Navier-Stokes equation.
+\newok{The organization of this paper is as follows.
+Section \ref{sec-SNSEs 2} is to introduce 2D SNSEs.
+In Sections \ref{subsection 2.1} and \ref{subsection 2.2}, we apply a cut-off and the Banach fixed point theorem to establish the existence and uniqueness of strong (in the probabilistic sense and PDE sense, respectively) solutions for 2D SNSEs with L\'evy noise, under the Lipschitz on balls and linear growth assumptions.
+We do this for initial data from the space $\rH$ (see Theorems \ref{thm-initial data in H} and \ref{thm-initial data in H local}) and for initial data from the space $\rV$ (see Theorems \ref{thm-initial data in V} and \ref{thm-initial data in V local}).
+Section \ref{sec-LDP} is devoted to the formulation of the LDP, see Theorem \ref{thm-LDP}.
+This section contains also a proof Theorem \ref{thm-LDP} provided some auxilairy results hold true.
+Moreover, we prove the first one of auxilairy results, the so called first continuity lemma, i.e., Proposition \ref{prop-1st continuity lemma}.
+The remaining auxiliary results are proven in the following sections.
+Thus, Section \ref{sec-Girsanov} contains a formulation and a proof of a Girsanov-type theorem for Poisson random measures; see Theorem \ref{thm-Girsanov}.
+The last section \ref{sec-LDP-verification} is devoted to a proof of the second continuity lemma, i.e., Proposition \ref{prop3 02}.
+The paper also contains also two appendices.
+Appendix \ref{sec-A-PRM} contains necessary definitions related to Poission random measures.
+Appendix \ref{sec-B} is devoted to the last auxiliary result, i.e., Lemma \ref{lem3 LDP deter 1}. }

 \textbf{Acknowledgement.} The first named author would like to thank Utpal Manna for discussions.